-The National Drug Strategy became 'Canada's Drug Strategy' when it was renewed in 1992.is strategy has been renewed approximately every 5 years up to the present.
+The National Drug Strategy became 'Canada's Drug Strategy' when it was renewed in 1992.
+This strategy has been renewed approximately every 5 years up to the present.
 In 1992, the renewal included \$33million for the creation of three Integrated Anti-drug Profiteering Pilot Units-three located in Toronto, Montreal and Vancouver.
 In a further renewal, these three sites were expanded to thirteen.
 Money laundering investigations have become a main policing strategy against organized crime and one could argue this operational commitment was driven by Treasury Board and Ministerial direction through the approval of the Memorandum to Cabinet submissions.

-Police---Operational Direction from International 'Political' Masters outcry, policing today must 'march' to many international masters.
+Police---Operational Direction from International 'Political' Masters

+In stark contrast to the account given by McDougall regarding the local constabulary who was largely limited to enforcing the law on his neighbour, when required by social outcry, 147 policing today must 'march' to many international masters.
 Within a framework of globalization, we recognize the need for a degree of uniformity in law enforcement across jurisdictions in order to attempt to target transnational criminals.
 Pressures are put on countries to meet new international standards and to put into force legislation that is compatible with the laws and procedures in place in other jurisdictions.